-Management has evaluated subsequent events through December 10, 2013; the date financial statements were available to be issued.
+Management has evaluated subsequent events through December 17, 2013.
+The financial statements were available on this date.
 No changes are necessary to be made to the financial statements as a result of this evaluation.

 SUPPLEMENTAL DATA

 SCHEDULE OF OPERATING REVENUES FOR THE FISCAL YEAR ENDED AUGUST 31, 2013 (WITH MEMORANDUM TOTALS FOR THE FISCAL YEAR ENDED AUGUST 31, 2012) SCHEDULE A